 curl -O http://download.redis.io/redis-stable.tar.gz

 4. Navigate to the unpacked redis-stable folder

 5. Compile Redis

-make command we can compile the binaries.
+With the make command we can compile the binaries.

 6. Test the compilation

-make test you can verify that everything was built correctly.
+With the make test you can verify that everything was built correctly.
 Be away that the test can take a few minutes to run..

 Testing integration/aof [ok]: Unfinished MULTI: Server should start if load-truncated is yes [ok]: Check for memory leaks (pid 10969) [ok]: Short read: Server should start if load-truncated is yes [ok]: Truncated AOF loaded: we expect foo to be equal to 5 [ok]: Append a new command after loading an incomplete AOF [ok]: Check for memory leaks (pid 10985) [ok]: Short read + command: Server should start [ok]: Truncated AOF loaded: we expect foo to be equal to 6 now [ok]: Check for memory leaks (pid 11001) [ok]: Bad format: Server should have logged an error [ok]: Unfinished MULTI: Server should have logged an error [ok]: Short read: Server should have logged an error [ok]: Short read: Utility should confirm the AOF is not valid [ok]: Short read: Utility should be able to fix the AOF [ok]: Fixed AOF: Server should have been started [ok]: Fixed AOF: Keyspace should contain...

-make test was successfull you should be greeted with...
+If make test was successfull you should be greeted with...

 \o/ All tests passed without errors!